felixludos/qc_intro/README.md

-# Quantum Mechanics for Engineers
+# Intro to Quantum Computing

 ## Setup